Informative Note

 The VAT group regime also terminates automatically if the financial, economic, and organisational eligibility requirement cease to be met.

 An entity forming part of the VAT group is excluded from its scope if the legal requirements relating to that entity cease to be met; if it has not carried out taxable transactions for more than one year; or it has been subject to insolvency proceedings or a special revitalisation process in which an order is issued for the proceedings to continue, or to an out-of-court corporate recovery procedure following the filing of the negotiation protocol.
+Excluding an entity from the group does not determine the termination of the scheme, except where the excluded entity is the dominant entity.

 If a credit in favour of the group remains at the time the grouping ends, the dominant entity can request a refund under the general rules.